Business Set Up

 A representation can be established in each of the seven Emirates.

 The most common legal form amongst foreign investors is the limited liability company.
 According to the Commercial Companies Law, which governs commercial legal entities established in the UAE, the majority of the shares – i.e. at least 51% – has to be held by a local citizen or a company wholly owned by Emirati nationals.
 This requirement was yet again confirmed in principle by the new Commercial Companies Law (Federal Law No. 2 of 2015 as amended).
 However, the Foreign Direct Investment Law (Federal Decree-Law No. 19 of 2018) provides for exemptions.
-The so-called Positive List, which is supposed to be released in the first quarter of 2019, will include such economic sectors and activities that are fully or partially available to foreign investors.
+The so-called Positive List was released in July 2019 and includes 122 economic activities across 13 sectors that allow for up to 100% foreign shareholding, provided certain increased requirements are met.

 The shareholders of a limited liability company are generally free to determine its share capital provided the amount is adequate to achieve the purpose of the company's incorporation.